AndreaF17/AndreaF17/README.md

 I'm an Italian guy interested in Cyber-Sec, Networking, and developing software.

-I've been interested in CS from the very beginning of my life.
-I started learning it in middle school as self-taught from the basics of HTML.

-My High School path in Italy was CS-focused and I learned a vast spectrum of knowledge from the basic understanding of how a PC works to programming in different languages, networking, building databases, and security.
-During my 4th year of high school, I went to Knoxville, Tennessee to do an exchange year in a foreign country, my host dad worked in a company as a penetration tester and he introduced me to the wonderful world of Cybersecurity, and I was mesmerized.
+From a young age, I was captivated by the world of computers.
+My journey commenced in middle school, where I embarked on a self-taught exploration of HTML.
+This initial spark ignited a lifelong passion for Computer Science.

+In pursuit of my passion, I pursued a high school education in Italy with a specialized focus on Computer Science.
+Over the years, I garnered a comprehensive understanding, ranging from the fundamentals of PC operations to proficiency in multiple programming languages, networking protocols, database architecture, and cybersecurity principles.

+A pivotal moment in my journey occurred during a transformative exchange year in Knoxville, Tennessee.
+It was there that I had the privilege of being mentored by a seasoned professional in cybersecurity (my host dad).
+Introduced to the fascinating realm of penetration testing, I was enthralled by its complexities and challenges.

-After High School, I started my bachelor's degree in CS at the [Univesity of Insubria](https://www.uninsubria.it/) to get all the basics done, (as a suggestion given by my host dad) during my last year I had to do a internship at [Cybergon](https://cybergon.com/) an Italian cybersecurity company for my B.S. where I had to write an essay of a project that they assigned to.
+I pursued a Bachelor's degree in Computer Science at the [Univesity of Insubria](https://www.uninsubria.it/) (Following the advice host dad).
+During my final year I engaged in an internship at [Cybergon](https://cybergon.com/), an esteemed Italian cybersecurity company.
+Here, I undertook a significant project: the implementation of an on-premise distributed malware analysis system, leveraging the Open-Source Project [CapeV2](https://github.com/kevoreilly/CAPEv2).
+Upon the culmination of my internship, I was offered a position as a cybersecurity specialist.

-The project was implementing an on-premise distributed malware analysis system based on the Open-Source Project [CapeV2](https://github.com/kevoreilly/CAPEv2) which I contributed as well.
-At the end of my experience at CybergON, they offered me a job as I cybersecurity specialist and I decided to take the job as a part-time worker to manage to pursue my M.Sc. degree in cybersec.

-Now I'm still working part-time at Cybergon as a BT and RT member while studying at the [University of Milan](https://www.unimi.it/).
-My dream is to come back to the U.S. to work in cybersecurity.
-I'm studying as well for some HTB Certificates such as CPTS (Red Team) and CDSA (Blue Team).
-I have my home lab where I like to do some fun projects for example with AD and Kubernetes.
+Driven by a thirst for knowledge and a commitment, I embarked on a part-time journey at Cybergon while pursuing a Master's degree in Cybersecurity at the [University of Milan](https://www.unimi.it/).
+This dual commitment has allowed me to integrate theoretical insights with practical experiences, honing my skills in both offensive (Red Team) and defensive (Blue Team) strategies.

+As I continue to evolve professionally, I am actively pursuing certifications such as [CPTS](https://academy.hackthebox.com/preview/certifications/htb-certified-penetration-testing-specialist) (Red Team) and [CDSA](https://academy.hackthebox.com/preview/certifications/htb-certified-defensive-security-analyst) (Blue Team) from [HTB](https://academy.hackthebox.com), further enriching my expertise in the field.
+Moreover, I devote time to personal projects in my home lab, exploring advanced topics like Active Directory and Kubernetes, which serve as both learning opportunities and avenues for innovation.

+Looking ahead, my aspiration is to return to the United States and contribute to the dynamic landscape of cybersecurity.
+I am excited about the prospect of leveraging my diverse skill set and experiences to tackle complex challenges and drive impactful solutions in this ever-evolving field.

 * 🌍  I'm based in Varese, Italy
 * 🖥️  See my portfolio at [My Portfolio](http://ferrario.dev)